dluobo/ingex/studio/processing/media_transfer/README.txt

 COPYING MATERIAL TO A SERVER
 ----------------------------

-Each recorder's COPY_COMMAND should point to xferclient.pl, with ENCODE1_DEST, ENCODE2_DEST etc pointing to directories on the server(s).
+Each recorder's ENCODE1_DEST, ENCODE2_DEST etc should point to directories on the server(s).

-There should be an instance of xferserver.pl running, which will take commands from xferclient.pl when each recorder runs it.
+There should be an instance of xferserver.pl running, which will take commands from each recorder.

 This in turn will call cpfs to copy each file, sending signals to switch rate control on and off as recordings start and stop.